San Giuseppe, Castelnuovo di Garfagnana

-San Giuseppe is a Baroque-style Roman Catholic Сhurch and monastery in the town of Castelnuovo di Garfagnana, region of Tuscany, Italy.
+San Giuseppe is a Baroque-style Roman Catholic Church and monastery in the town of Castelnuovo di Garfagnana, region of Tuscany, Italy.

 History

 The convent was built in 1632 commissioned by Giambattista d'Este, formerly Alfonso III d'Este, Duke of Modena, who had abandoned his title to enter the Capuchin order.
 He died in the convent in 1644 and his funeral monument is found inside the church.